 Above: Dr. Sally Pancrazio, former Dean of the College of Education at Illinois State University, led the drive to create an endowed scholarship in memory of her husband, Dr. James Pancrazio, former UIS professor in the Department of Human Development Counseling.

-Honoring More Than His Name: The James J. Pancrazio Scholarship Fund
+Honoring More Than His Name: The James J. Pancrazio Scholarship for Human Development Counseling Fund

 For 27 years, Jim Pancrazio taught in the Human Development Counseling (HDC) program at UIS (under the name Sangamon State University through most of his years).